-5. When determining the low or insufficient accuracy for an analytics ID, i.e. the deviation of the analytics output using the trained ML model from the ground truth data (which are collected from Data Producer NF corresponding to the requested analytic ID at the time which the prediction refers to) does not meet analytics accuracy requirement, which indicates the accuracy value is under the analytics accuracy threshold(s) (which are locally configured or received in the subscribe request), the NWDAF containing AnLF may notify the NWDAF Service consumer with the Stop Analytics Output Consumption indication and the Stop Analytics Output Consumption time window.
+5. When determining the low or insufficient accuracy for an analytics ID, i.e. the deviation of the analytics output using the trained ML Model from the ground truth data (which are collected from Data Producer NF corresponding to the requested analytic ID at the time which the prediction refers to) does not meet analytics accuracy requirement, which indicates the accuracy value is under the analytics accuracy threshold(s) (which are locally configured or received in the subscribe request), the NWDAF containing AnLF may notify the NWDAF Service consumer with the Stop Analytics Output Consumption indication and the Stop Analytics Output Consumption time window.